 All Oculus Quest developers MUST PASS the concept review prior to gaining publishing access to the Quest Store and additional resources.
 Submit a concept document for review as early in your Quest application development cycle as possible.
 For additional information and context, please see Submitting Your App to the Oculus Quest Store.

-The OVR Metrics Tool is an application that can be installed on any Oculus Mobile device to provide performance metrics for applications.
+The OVR Metrics Tool is an application that can be installed on any Oculus Android VR device to provide performance metrics for applications.

 OVR Metrics Tool reports application frame rate, heat, GPU and CPU throttling values, utilization, and the number of tears and stale frames per second.
-It is available for download from our Downloads page.
+OVR Metrics Tool and release notes for the latest version can be found on our OVR Metrics Tool download page.